Israeli chipmaker Tower Semi profit just shy of estimates

-Tower Semiconductor (TSEM.TA) reported on Wednesday a slightly lower than expected rise in first-quarter profit, sending its shares sharply lower, but forecast revenue above estimates for the second quarter.
+JERUSALEM (Reuters) - Tower Semiconductor reported on Wednesday a slightly lower than expected rise in first-quarter profit, sending its shares sharply lower, but forecast revenue above estimates for the second quarter.

 The Israeli chipmaker, which used to be called TowerJazz, earned diluted earnings per share of 26 cents in the first quarter, up from 16 cents a year earlier.
 Revenue rose 16% to $347 million, with organic growth up 21%.